Will VPNs Protect Your Privacy? It's Complicated

 You are aware March has got 31 days, not 30?

 Because you can choose your VPN...
-(Score:3, Interesting)
+(Score:4, Interesting)

 With ISPs, you can't really choose who gives you the pipe to your home or school.
 You may have a telco, and a cable company, if that.